How to Spend 4–5 Days in Oaxaca City: The Ultimate Itinerary

 Day 2: Monte Albán & Local Markets

-Whether you have 2 days or 3 days in Oaxaca or more, any Oaxaca City itinerary needs to have a half-day trip to Monte Albán (click to read my guide, opens in the same tab).
+Whether you have 2 days or 10 days, any Oaxaca City itinerary needs to have a half-day trip to Monte Albán.

-In brief, Monte Albán was the capital city of the Zapotecs, an indigenous group of Oaxaca.
+In brief, Monte Albán was the capital city of the Zapotecs, an indigenous group in Oaxaca.
 The archaeological site is one of the most important in Mexico.

-There are many tours of Monte Albán you can take to make the journey a bit smoother.
+There are plenty of guided tours of Monte Albán that you can take to make the journey a bit smoother.
 Otherwise, visiting on your own is definitely doable.
 You can read more in my guide linked above for details on both options.

 The best time to visit Monte Albán is in the morning, so keep that in mind as you plan out your 4–5 day itinerary.

-After you get back from visiting Monte Albán perched above Oaxaca City, now it’s time to explore the belly of the beast—getting inside Oaxaca’s local markets.
+After you get back from visiting Monte Albán, perched above Oaxaca City, it’s time to explore the belly of the beast—Oaxaca’s local markets.

-There are a handful of great markets in Oaxaca not to miss out on, but my top two favorites are:
+There are a handful of great markets in Oaxaca, but my top two favorites are:

 Since the Mercado 20 de Noviembre is beside Benito Juárez, it’s worth visiting both at the same time.

-And depending on whether or not you got to visit La Cosecha on day one, you should make a stop by there as well.
+Depending on whether or not you get to visit La Cosecha on day one, you should make a stop there as well.

-Finally, if you’re not as into food (or you’re stuffed from eating too much!), then you should consider visiting the Mercado de Artesanías for Oaxacan textiles, clothing, and fairtrade crafts from the region.
+Finally, if you’re not much of a foodie (or you’re stuffed from eating too much!), then you should consider visiting the Mercado de Artesanías for Oaxacan textiles, clothing, and fair-trade crafts from the region.

 Between Monte Albán and Oaxaca’s markets, your second day in Oaxaca will be quite full!